 Injuries and Illness

-Bristol Myers Squibb maintains a comprehensive Occupational Safety and Health Program.
-Programs are developed and implemented through the coordination of corporate, business unit and site Environment Health and Safety (EHS) groups to ensure comprehensive programs are integrated and delivered consistently across the organization.
-Company policies and directives are developed at the corporate level.
+Bristol-Myers Squibb maintains a comprehensive Occupational Safety and Health Program.
+Company policies and directives are developed at the corporate level and implemented through the coordinated efforts of corporate, business unit and site Environment, Health and Safety (EHS) groups to ensure comprehensive programs are delivered consistently across the organization.

-Supporting programs are implemented by the business unit and site EHS groups.
-The sites have a self inspection program in which departments proactively inspect their areas to identify and remediate potential hazards.
-Sites also have site and/or departmental safety committees in which employees work together to discuss and resolve concerns.
+Supporting programs are developed and implemented by the business unit and site EHS groups.
+All sites are required to have a self inspection program where departments, teams, and individuals proactively inspect their areas to identify and remediate potential hazards.
+Bristol-Myers Squibb sites also maintain site wide and/or departmental safety committees in which employees work together to discuss and resolve concerns.
 In addition we monitor, verify and continuously improve our health and safety programs by conducting periodic, comprehensive, risk-based EHS Evaluations (Audits) at the corporate level.
-EHS Evaluations are designed to verify consistency of business operations for compliance with internal and external technical EHS requirements, and to assess and maintain effective management systems in place in our operations to support on-going compliance.
+EHS Evaluations are designed to verify consistency of business operations for compliance with internal and external technical EHS requirements, legal requirements, and to assess the effectiveness of safety management systems while also identifying areas for improvement.

 We had one fatality in 2012: A non-US employee traveling on business outside the US was the victim of a random act of violence which resulted in death.
 No work-related fatalities occurred in 2013.